Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree: MIRET : a Multivariate Interpretable REbuilt optimal Tree

 where $w^e$ $ \forall e\in\E$ are non-negative weights that play a similar role as in the definitions \ref{level_frequency} and \ref{node_frequency}.

-The proximity measure is considered a measure of the distance in space.
-Being two samples in the same leaf in all the trees indicates that the two samples always belong to the same space partition.
+The proximity measure is considered a measure of the distance in data space.
+Two samples being in the same leaf in all the trees indicates that the two samples always belong to the same data space partition.
 We use it in the constraints.

 The \emph{level frequency} $f_{d,j}$ of each feature $j$ at each level $d$ across the trees in $TE$ is calculated according to \eqref{level_frequency}.

 In our optimization model, we grow a full tree with depth $D$, and all the branch nodes at level $d$ are potential splitting nodes.
 In total, nodes are $|\E| \cdot 2^d$, where $2^d$ is the number of nodes at level $d$.
 Since we aim to measure the spread of features among nodes in the trees, we use in \eqref{level_frequency} the denominator equal to $|\E| \cdot 2^d$, and we have for all $d\in\D$, $j\in\J$: